Holocaust Survivor Services

 Holocaust Survivor Socialization Programs: Café Europa & Chai Cafe

 Socialization programs for Holocaust survivors are held in English at Café Europa, and Russian at the Chai Café.
-Programs include educational speakers, concerts, holiday celebrations, and group discussions.
+Programs include educational speakers, concerts, holiday celebrations, and group discussions, in-person and virtually.
 These programs allow survivors to connect through shared experiences and add to their quality of life.

-There is no charge for socialization programs and Kosher food is provided.
+There is no charge for socialization programs and Kosher food is provided for in-person events.
 Transportation may be available upon request.
-During COVID-19*, the Chai Café is held virtually and lunches are delivered by volunteers. *Café Europa resumed in-person programs May 2022 and a virtual option available.

 Social services for Jewish Nazi victims have been supported by a grant from the Conference on Jewish Material Claims Against Germany.
 JFS has received funds from the Harry and Jeanette Weinberg Holocaust Survivor Emergency Assistance Fund, administered by the Claims Conference for the benefit of Jewish Nazi victims.
-Holocaust services are supported by a grant from The JFNA Center on Holocaust Survivor Care and Institute on Aging and Trauma.
-Holocaust services are also made possible by other generous partners, including Jewish Federation of Greater MetroWest NJ, Jewish Community Foundation of Greater MetroWest NJ, KAVOD SHEF in partnership with Seed the Dream Foundation, the State of New Jersey, the Wilf Family Foundation, and other generous donors.
+Holocaust services are made possible by a grant from The JFNA Center on Holocaust Survivor Care and Institute on Aging and Trauma, Jewish Federation of Greater MetroWest NJ, Jewish Community Foundation of Greater MetroWest NJ, KAVOD SHEF in partnership with Seed the Dream Foundation, The Sephardic Foundation on Aging, the State of New Jersey, the Wilf Family Foundation, and other generous donors.